 Seven Towers Race – Aosta

-On 21 October, a competition in the heart of the city.
+On Sunday, October 20th, the competition in the heart of the city.
 A mix of sport and history.

 The competition is named after 7 of the 20 towers that were erected by the Romans to defend and decorate Augusta Praetoria (Aosta Roman name)’s walls, and that can be seen along the route.